 Along with understanding the event objectives, it is also crucial to have the answers to some other important questions.
 The more information you have to hand the easier it will be to provide your requirements to venues, speakers and other event suppliers.
 You can never have too much information to hand.
 It is amazing what you can be asked.

-So at the outset you need answers to the following:
+At the outset you will need answers to the following:

 What is the objective of the event?